 Online Craps Basics

-While the numerous craps betting options available may seem intimidating at first glance, the rules by which the game is played are rather simple.
+While the many betting options available in craps may seem intimidating at first glance, the rules by which the game is played are rather simple.
 First and foremost, the course of action during a roll is determined by the bet-type one chooses.

 Pass Line Bets